 The Cathedral of the Resurrection of Christ, a Serbian Orthodox church in Montenegro’s capital city of Podgorica, was consecrated in 2013, after a 20-year-long construction period.
 The original cathedral was built in 1869, but it was destroyed and rebuilt several times over the years.
 With its large dome, white stone towers, and gold crosses, the Cathedral is a striking addition to Podgorica’s skyline.
 The Cathedral’s exterior is particularly noteworthy for the contrast between roughly hewn stone at the bottom and intricately carved details above.

-Upon entering the Cathedral, visitors are greeted by a magnificent spectacle: soaring chandeliers suspended from the lofty ceiling, and an awe-inspiring display of gilded frescoes adorning the walls and ceilings.
 However, one particular image in the apse above the entrance has sparked controversy in the past.
-Depicting Tito, Karl Marx, and Friedrich Engels in the fiery depths of hell, this portrayal has stirred debate.
-Nonetheless, the Cathedral persists as a breathtaking and culturally significant religious sanctuary that should not be overlooked by those exploring Montenegro.
+The depiction of Tito, Karl Marx, and Friedrich Engels in the flaming depths of hell has sparked debate.
+Nonetheless, the Cathedral remains a stunning and culturally significant holy sanctuary that visitors to Montenegro should not miss.

 The cathedral serves as the seat of the Metropolitanate of Montenegro and the Littoral, one of the most important religious institutions in the country